 The Group defines net funding as total current and non-current borrowings less cash and cash equivalents and marketable securities and net debt as net funding less readily marketable inventory.
-Readily marketable inventory comprises the core inventories that underpin and facilitate the Group's marketing activities, and represents inventories, that in management's assessment, are readily convertible into cash in the short term due to their liquid nature, widely available markets and the fact that any associated price risk is covered either by a forward physical sale or hedge transaction.
+Readily marketable inventory comprises the core inventories that underpin and facilitate the Group's marketing activities, and represents inventories, that in management's assessment, are readily convertible into cash in the short term due to their liquid nature, widely available markets and the fact that any associated price risk is primarily covered either by a forward physical sale or hedge transaction.
 This includes, for example, LME approved inventory (such as copper or aluminium) held at LME warehouses.
-During 2015, the Group reassessed the categorisation of readily marketable inventory and eligibility of certain inventories held by the Group's metals' smelting operations.
 Given the liquid nature of these inventories and associated funding, which represents a significant share of current assets and liabilities, the Group believes it is appropriate to consider them as cash equivalents.
+Both net funding and net debt exclude net funding from Volcan and net cash at the Antamina and Cerrejón associates and Collahuasi joint venture.
+For a reconciliation of net funding and net debt to total borrowings, see "Description of Indebtedness-Indebtedness and capital resources".